NickHuangbeauty/udacity_capstone_project/README.md

 ---
 ### Step 3: Define the Data Model
-> This project data model was designed start schema.
+> This project data model was designed star schema.
 It was separated from source data to 9 dimension tables and one fact table.

 <p align="center">
   <img src="doc_photo/data_model.png" width="800"  height = "500" alt="Upload config and bootstrap files">